 From 2004-2006, Circuit City used “Just What I Needed” in their ad campaign to try to revive the suffering sales of their consumer electronics chain.
 As awesome as the song is, it couldn’t work any magic (groan) for Circuit City, and the company filed bankruptcy in 2008.
 Here are the deets on that advertising plan:

 Though The Cars had allowed their music to be used in many movies prior to this, I think this might be the first time that it was part of an ad campaign.
 I’m not positive on that, though, so if someone knows otherwise, please let me know.
 Of course, several other Cars songs have made there way to commercials since then.
-As you may or may not know, I’ve got a Youtube playlist where I’m trying to gather all those bits:
+As you may or may not know, I’ve got a Youtube playlist where I’m trying to gather all those bits.
+Here’s a link to it, if you want to check it out.
+I’m continuing to add to it all the time, so be sure to subscribe to my channel to get notice of new additions (if you’re into that sort of thing).

-I do remember an interview where Ric Ocasek felt sure that he wouldn’t permit his songs to be used in such a way.
+I do remember an interview where Ric Ocasek felt sure that he would NOT permit his songs to be used in such a way.
 He was speaking with the late Bob Coburn on Rockline in 1987.
 Here’s the clip:

-I suppose Ric must have had an offer that made it worth his while.
-Not that I’m complaining; I love it when I see commercials featuring the music of my favorites.
+Well, that’s some pretty great motivation there, then.
+Since ALL the guys benefited from it, including Ben’s estate, I think that’s a worthwhile reason for Ric to let go of his long-held personal rule.
+I wouldn’t really be complaining about him changing his mind in any case; I love it when I see commercials featuring the music of my favorites.
 Not only does it make me happy and hyper because I dig the song, but I think it’s an important part of continuing a band’s legacy, and it is instrumental in introducing classic music to a new generation of listeners.
 And this current generation needs to hear The Cars!
-As always, though, I do hope that all of the members of the band gained financially from the deal (not that that is any of my business, really, but I do think about those things).

 Anyway, here is a compilation of all of the Circuit City commercials that I could find, and now I can cross this one off my list.
 Haha!